-- 4. Up to 49% of the UCITS fund's assets may be invested in all other securities according to article 26, no. 1, of the Special Terms and Conditions of Investment. - 5.
-Up to 10% of the UCITS fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
-Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB. - 6.
+- 4. Up to 10% of the UCITS fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
+Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB - 5.
 At least 51% of the UCITS fund's assets must be invested in assets that comply with the environmental and social characteristics, and/or the sustainable investment criteria.